Grants and Scholarships Specialist

 Young people exiting foster care or living in poverty in North Carolina who wish to continue their education at a college, university, community college, or other accredited institution.
 Primary consideration will be given to young people from Wayne County, or secondarily, from counties which are contiguous to Wayne CountySee Details

 Graduating seniors of a North Carolina high school pursuing a degree at a school of higher learning.
 Applicants must have an unweighted GPA of 2.5 to 3.5 and an SAT score (including Math, Reading, and Writing and Language Tests) n the range of 990 to 1130 OR an ACT composite score between 20 and 24.
 THIS SCHOLARSHIP IS DESIGNED FOR STUDENTS WITH GRADES AND SCORES FALLING WITHIN THESE RANGES ONLY.
 STUDENTS WITH LOWER OR HIGHER SCORES WILL NOT BE CONSIDERED.
 Applicants are also judged based on their service to school, community, and church, as well as their integrity and leadership potential.See Details

-Eligible students are attending or planning to attend an institution of higher learning in the immediately following year and resided in areas impacted by Hurricanes Florence or Matthew.
+Eligible students are attending or planning to attend an institution of higher learning in the immediately following year and resided in areas impacted by Hurricanes Florence.
 Applicants will be considered based on the severity of the impact of the disaster on their lives, their financial need, and how they have demonstrated resilience in overcoming obstacles related to the disaster.
-ESSAY PROMPT: Please describe how your life, including your educational path, has been impacted by either Hurricane Matthew or Hurricane Florence and the obstacles that you have overcome since the hurricane.See Details
+ESSAY PROMPT: Please describe how your life, including your educational path, has been impacted by Hurricane Florence and the obstacles that you have overcome since the hurricane.See Details

 Subway employees or children of Subway employees who have worked at least 1,000 hours over the last 12 months.
 Students must have a 2.0 GPA in high school or a 2.5 GPA in college.See Details